SAP/openui5-docs/docs/Create_a_Northwind_Destination_3a16c7a.md

 To be able to test your app, you can use a remote OData service that provides product data from the Northwind demo service of the OData group.

-In the navigation bar of the SAP Cloud Platform Cockpit, choose *Destinations* and then choose *New Destination* in the toolbar.
+In the navigation bar of the SAP BTP Cockpit, choose *Destinations* and then choose *New Destination* in the toolbar.

  ![](loiod4b788e837474db8a62f91b376ec4086_HiRes.png)